Jus-Be/orin-ayo/README.md

 - Korg Micro Arranger
 - Giglad (Application)

 The Yamaha MODX and Montage are not really arrangers, but have arpeggios that can be triggeresd via MIDI making them suitable for Orin Ayo.
 Only the high-end Yamaha PSR arrangers can be controlled by MIDI and these have not been tested.
-As they use the same sysex messages like the QR100, it may work or not work.
+As they use the same sysex messages like the QR100, it may or not work.
 The same applies for Korg.
-It has been tested with Micro Arranger, but now with the high-end PA series.
-The new Korg I3 is a big disappointment as it has same engine as a Micro Arranger, but midi control of styles was dropped.
+It has been tested with the Micro Arranger, but not with the high-end PA series.
+The new Korg I3 was promising as it has same engine as a Micro Arranger, but midi control of styles was dropped like Yamaha PSR mid-range arrangers.

 ### Loopers
 - Boss RC 600 Loop Station